Matías Contreras

-Matías Gabriel Contreras (born 18 November 1994) is an Argentine professional footballer who plays as a defender for Chilean club Deportes Antofagasta.
+Matías Gabriel Contreras (born 18 November 1994) is an Argentine professional footballer who plays as a defender for San Martín de Mendoza.

 Club career

 Born in Tunuyán, Argentina, Contreras is a product of Godoy Cruz.
 From 2016 to 2018, he was loaned out to Estudiantes de Buenos Aires and Tigre in his homeland and Deportivo Cuenca in the Ecuadorian Serie A.

 In 2018, Contreras rejoined Estudiantes de Buenos Aires.
 The next years, he played for Los Andes, Güemes, Deportivo Riestra, Huracán Las Heras, Fundación Amigos por el Deporte (FADEP) and Defensores Unidos in his homeland.

 In 2025, Contreras moved abroad again and joined Chilean club Deportes Antofagasta.

+Back to Argentina, Contreras joined San Martín de Mendoza in the Torneo Federal A on 28 January 2026.